 Ask:

+What subaccounts can I choose from?
+Which ones best match my willingness to take market risks?

 How do the subaccounts work?

-How risky are they?
+Is a fixed account option offered?
+If so, how much can I put in that account?
+What is the guaranteed rate?
+For how long is that rate guaranteed?

 Could I end up with less than I put in the annuity?

 What fees, charges, and costs will I pay each year?
-How might these affect my account’s growth?
+How might these affect the growth in my account’s value?

 Which parts of the annuity are guaranteed?

 How do surrender periods, riders, or withdrawal rules affect access to my money?

+How long is the surrender period?
+How much money can I take from the annuity without paying a surrender charge?
+What surrender charge will I have to pay if I take out more than the free withdrawal amount?

+What might trigger a new surrender period?

+What is the cash surrender value?

 If I choose a fixed account option, what is the guaranteed rate?
 How long is the rate guaranteed?

 Are there different versions (share classes) of this annuity?
-How are their fees and withdrawal rules different?
+How are the fees and withdrawal rules different?

-How Do Annuities Provide a Guaranteed Lifetime Income?
+How Do Annuities Provide a Lifetime Income?

-Experts review your age, life expectancy, and current interest rates to estimate the income the annuity can pay you.
-The contract defines when you can annuitize or start to receive income payments.
+When you are ready to annuitize (or receive regular payments from your annuity, the insurance company will review your current age, average life expectancy based on your age, and your annuity’s earnings to quote the income the annuity can pay you over your lifetime or the payout period you chose.
+The contract defines when you can annuitize (start to receive income payments).

 What Sources of Information Can Help Me Understand My Annuity?

+While all of the sources of information listed below can be helpful, they may also be difficult to understand.
+Ask your agent to explain anything that isn’t clear to you.
+Be cautious about information you find online or using an Artificial Intelligence tool.
+It may or may not be accurate for your annuity.

 Contract: This is the legal document between you and the insurance company that sets the terms of the agreement.
-You’ll get this after you buy the annuity, but you can get a sample contract on the insurance company’s website or from your agent.
-An annuity contract can be difficult to read and understand.
+You’ll get this after you buy the annuity, but your agent can give you a sample contract before you buy.
+You may also be able to find a sample contract on the insurance company’s website.

-Disclosure: An annuity disclosure describes the key features of your annuity, including what is guaranteed and what isn’t, and annuity fees and charges.
+Disclosure: An annuity disclosure describes the key features of your annuity, including what is and isn’t guaranteed, and the annuity’s fees and charges.
+The agent must give you the disclosure no later than when you get the annuity contract.

-Illustration: An illustration shows how your annuity’s features might work based on certain assumptions.
+Illustration: An illustration shows how your annuity’s features might affect your account’s value based on certain assumptions.
 Illustrations are not promises or guarantees.
-They often rely on projected interest rates, index performance, or other assumptions that may never occur.
+They often rely on projections of interest rates and index performance or other assumptions about events that may never occur.
 Ask specifically which values are guaranteed and which are hypothetical.

+Add Prospectus?

-What Should I and My Agent Consider Before I Buy an Annuity?
+What Should I and My Insurance Agent Consider Before I Buy an Annuity?

-Regulators require agents to recommend annuities only when they are in your best interest.
+Regulators require agents to recommend annuities only when they are suitable and in your best interest.
 Best interest standards require agents to put the consumer’s interests first.
 Agents must use care and skill to recommend products that match the client’s finances, needs, and goals.
 Agents must consider factors such as the consumer’s age, income, financial experience, need for access to cash, tolerance for risk, and tax status.

-When recommending an annuity, your agent is required to act in your best interest and consider your individual circumstances.
+Before recommending an annuity, your agent is required to act in your best interest and consider your individual circumstances.

 Your agent should ask: